 Upon entering into the 2023 Committed Equity Facility, the Company agreed to issue to Keystone an aggregate of 25,156 common shares (the "Commitment Shares") as consideration for Keystone's commitment to purchase common shares upon the Company's direction under the 2023 Committed Equity Facility.
 The Company issued 7,547 common shares, or 30% of the Commitment Shares, on the date of the 2023 Committed Equity Facility Agreement (the "Initial Commitment Shares").
-An additional 7,547 common shares, or 30% of the Commitment Shares").
-The remaining the vertex of the vertex of the vertex of the vertex of the commitment Shares, or 30% of the Commitment Shares").
-The remaining 10,062 common shares, or 40% of the Commitment Shares, shall be issued to Keystone 180 days following the Comment Date (the "Second Back-End Commitment Shares").
-The remaining the second Back-End Commitment Shares").
+An additional 7,547 common shares, or 30% of the Commitment Shares, were to be issued to Keystone 90 days following the Commencement Date (the "First Back-End Commitment Shares").
+The remaining 10,062 common shares, or 40% of the Commitment Shares, shall be issued to Keystone 180 days following the Commencement Date (the "Second Back-End Commitment Shares"), together with the First Back-End Commitment Shares, the "Back-End Commitment Shares").